 I can’t even remember how it got started, but suddenly we were talking about blue waffles.
 This was like that scene in Anchorman where Steve Carell is suddenly holding a grenade and everyone is like holy shit guys, what just happened?
 For those lucky enough not to know, the blue waffle is an extremely, catastrophically and beyond comprehensionally diseased vagina, or what once was a vagina and is now just a howling abyss of regret.
 Don’t do a Google image search for this.

 I repeat, do not do a Google image search for this.

-The conversation circled back around to this nightmare every time someone new was drawn over by the loud peals of laughter that were drowning out everything else in the bar and joined our conversation, which they immediately and deeply regretted.
+The conversation circled back around to this nightmare every time someone new was drawn over by the loud peals of laughter that were drowning out everything else in the bar and they joined our conversation, which they immediately and deeply regretted.
 Our booth was basically a huge human bug zapper.
 This happened pretty much every five minutes all night long.

 Somehow we even drew in the guides, one by one, who hadn’t really been mixing with the marks in their free time very much up until this point.
 We were loudly explaining to Rena that a hairdresser cannot refer to tousling someone’s hair as “tossing their salad,” ever, even if you’re from Canada, when the ship’s amiable doctor, Rob, wandered by and was sucked in by the conversational tractor beam.

 We insisted that Rob immediately tell us his most disgusting doctor stories, which led into tales of a post-transition surgery patient on a boat Rob was working who couldn’t wait the recommended weeks to put his new junk to use, to catastrophic effect.
 This was followed quickly by life lessons on the many things you should never, ever do with a cock ring.